ASA Adjudication on Ebuyer (UK) Ltd

 Claims on the www.ebuyer.com related to a hard drive.
 Text included "£90.03 inc. vat … Save £77.96" and the text "£167.99" was crossed out.
 The ad included two tick boxes labelled "Add 2 year warranty £14.99 Add 3 year warranty £19.98".

 1. the savings claim was misleading and could be substantiated; and

 2. the ad misleadingly implied that it was necessary to pay extra for a warranty beyond one year, whereas he understood a three-year warranty was included.

 CAP Code (Edition 12)

-The ads must not appear again in their current form.
+The ad must not appear again in its current form.
 We told Ebuyer not to make savings claims in future unless they were in a position to demonstrate that they were based on genuine previous selling prices.
 We also told them to ensure they did not in future imply it might be necessary to buy extra items that were already included with the advertised product.